 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

-For any additional information on the Certificate III in Health Services Assistance, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or by email.
+For additional information or to express interest in the Certificate III in Health Services Assistance, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.

 DepartmentHealth and Community